 Booking your travel arrangements can be overwhelming.
 There are simply too many options, and comparing them to one another is a daunting and time-consuming task.
 I was planning my Central Europe itinerary last night, and it is just a few minutes to book the accommodation I want and the flights I need.

-I was also able to make a decision quickly because I know that some of the travel sites I use offers a flexible cancellation policy.
+I was also able to make a decision quickly because I know that some of the travel sites I use offer a flexible cancellation policy.
 Here’s a list of the websites and tools I use for any travel-related services.
 Perhaps, you might find them helpful and easy to use as well.

 MUST-SEE PLACES IN SPAIN (pinned map)